4-H Youth Development Community Education Specialist Yuba City, CA, Job ID 76651

 10%

-Requirements: Associate degree in a related field and/or equivalent experience/training.
-Coursework in subject matter.
-Knowledge of community education and or teaching practices.
-Working knowledge of conducting needs assessment.
-Proficient in use of Windows-based computer with knowledge of Microsoft Office programs (Excel, Word, PowerPoint).
-Experience teaching and working with a diverse youth, adult and volunteer audience.
-Familiarity with schools and community-based agencies in the local area serving eligible adults and youth.
-Skills to communicate and work in large and small groups, give presentations and organize units of activities.
+Requirements: Associate degree in related area and / or equivalent experience / training.
+Continuing education in related field required.
+Knowledge of community education and/or adult education methods.
+Working knowledge of conducting needs assessments.
+Proficient Windows-based computer use with knowledge of Microsoft Office programs (Excel, Word, and PowerPoint).
+Experience teaching and working with a diverse adult, volunteer, and/or youth audience.
+Skills to communicate and work in large and small groups, give presentations, and organize units of activities.
 Ability to write newsletters, correspondence, and reports.
-Preferred Skills: Bilingual communication/translation abilities in English and Spanish/Hmong/Mandarin/Vietnamese or other language spoken in the community.
-Special Conditions of Employment: Must comply with regulatory agency reporting requirements (California's Child Abuse and Neglect Reporting Act).
-Travel and travel outside of normal business hours.
-Must possess valid California Driver's License to drive a County or University vehicle.
+Preferred Skills: Organizational skills to manage data collection, reporting, and scheduling.
+Interest in contributing to (or commitment to) the mission of UC ANR to provide all California communities with science-based information for the public benefit.
+Skills to effectively resolve conflicts at the county program level.
+Familiarity with Master Food Preserver content areas such as food preservation methods, food security, or reduction of food waste.
+Bilingual communication/translation abilities in English and Spanish/Hmong/Mandarin/Vietnamese or other language spoken in the community.
+Special Conditions of Employment: Must possess valid California Driver's License to drive a County or University vehicle.
 Ability and means to travel on a flexible schedule as needed, proof of liability damage insurance on vehicle used is required.
 Reimbursement of job-related travel will be reimbursed according to University policies.
 The University reserves the right to make employment contingent upon successful completion of the background check.
 This is a designated position requiring a background check and may require fingerprinting due to the nature of the job responsibilities.
 UC ANR does hire people with conviction histories and reviews information received in the context of the job responsibilities.
 As of January 1, 2014, ANR is a smoke- and tobacco-free environment in which smoking, the use of smokeless tobacco products, and the use of unregulated nicotine products (e-cigarettes), is strictly prohibited.
 Exercise the utmost discretion in managing sensitive information learned in the course of performing their duties.
 Sensitive information includes but is not limited to employee and student records, health and patient records, financial data, strategic plans, proprietary information, and any other sensitive or non-public information learned during the course and scope of employment.
 Understands that sensitive information should be shared on a limited basis and actively takes steps to limit access to sensitive information to individuals who have legitimate business need to know.
 Ensure that sensitive information is properly safeguarded.
 Follow all organizational policies and laws on data protection and privacy.
 This includes secure handling of physical and digital records and proper usage of IT systems to prevent data leaks.
 The unauthorized or improper disclosure of confidential work-related information obtained from any source on any work-related matter is a violation of these expectations.
 Misconduct Disclosure Requirement: As a condition of employment, the final candidate who accepts a conditional offer of employment will be required to disclose if they have been subject to any final administrative or judicial decisions within the last seven years determining that they committed any misconduct; received notice of any allegations or are currently the subject of any administrative or disciplinary proceedings involving misconduct; have left a position after receiving notice of allegations or while under investigation in an administrative or disciplinary proceeding involving misconduct; or have filed an appeal of a finding of misconduct with a previous employer. a.
 "Misconduct" means any violation of the policies or laws governing conduct at the applicant's previous place of employment, including, but not limited to, violations of policies or laws prohibiting sexual harassment, sexual assault, or other forms of harassment, discrimination, dishonesty, or unethical conduct, as defined by the employer.
 For reference, below are UC's policies addressing some forms of misconduct: UC Sexual Violence and Sexual Harassment Policy UC Anti-Discrimination Policy Abusive Conduct in the Workplace

 To apply, please visit: